strontic/strontic.github.io/xcyclopedia/library/TpmInit.exe-8828BBB0A8A2EC40E4A976DCE47BD15F.md

 ## Possible Misuse

 *The following table contains possible examples of `TpmInit.exe` being misused.
-While this file is **not** malicious, its legitimate functionality can by abused for malicious purposes.*
+While `TpmInit.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --